AubreyLau/recommender-system/README.md

 # recommender-system
-a recommender system based on mahout, with user interface
+a recommender system based on mahout